-As an actor Dannie has played many roles on stage, radio and screen.
-Her voice has been used for C4, C5 and BBC3 trailers, Eurosport documentaries, Classic FM idents, Charity Campaigns and Children’s TV.
+As an actor, Dannie has played many roles on stage, radio, and screen.
+Her voice has been used for C4, C5 and BBC3 trailers, Eurosport documentaries, Classic FM idents, charity campaigns and children’s TV.
 She is represented by Red 24 Artists for her voiceover work.

 You can listen to her reels here:

 In 2019, Dannie directed the three-times award winning Fool For Love by Sam Shepard for Compagnie-du-Vingt-Trois in Paris and Avignon.
-This production is currently being reworked for 2020.